Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 Ashley over a bridge on the way to Gangtok, Sikkim

-Important Travel Information and Tips
+Important Sikkim Travel Information for Families

-Travel Permit: Foreign tourists are required to obtain an Inner Line Permit to visit Sikkim, but Indian nationals do not need any permission to visit Sikkim.
 There are however special permits needed to visit Nathula Pass and North Sikkim at nominal charges.
 Permits for Nathula Pass are not issued for children below the age of five due to low oxygen levels at that altitude.

 Vehicle Permit: You can take your own vehicle to Gangtok, but to visit Nathula Pass and North Sikkim, you will need an additional vehicle permit.

 Important Documents: Make sure you carry your driving license or voter’s ID as your ID cards.
 Aadhaar card is not accepted as IDs in Sikkim for the permits.
-Apart from that, carry several copies of your passport-size photos and IDs.
-For children, carry their school ID cards.

-For more details check out these guidelines by the Sikkim Government
+For more details, check out these guidelines by the Sikkim Government

-Travel Planning: I usually encourage people to not depend on travel agencies for tours, but in the case of Sikkim, due to the various restrictions and permit requirements, it is best to book a travel agency for a hassle-free trip.
-However, wait until you get to Bagdogra or NJP to book packages as they are much cheaper than what you would get from booking from your own city.
+Travel Planning: I usually encourage people not to depend on travel agencies for tours, but in the case of Sikkim, due to the various restrictions and permit requirements, it is best to book a travel agency for a hassle-free trip.
+Don’t worry, there are still ways to make your trip budget-friendly.

-Booking Stay: While travel agencies in Bagdogra and NJP can arrange a stay as well for you, I would highly recommend booking a place of your choice beforehand.
 This is because during the peak seasons, all good places will be taken away with pre-booking and you will have to compromise on quality if the agency-arranged stay is the only option in front of you.

 Travel & Altitude Sickness: You can tour Sikkim only by road and due to the terrain, there are a lot of winding roads and hairpin curves.
 If you are prone to travel sickness or altitude sickness, take special care.
 Using a travel sickness band can help you with the journey.

-Best Places to Visit in Sikkim
+Best Places to Visit in Sikkim with Family

 Gangtok